kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

         Name = "Unicorn"
     }
 }

+output "unicorn_vm_public_ip" {
+  description = "Public IP address of the unicorn vm" value = aws_instance.unicorn_vm.public_ip
+}
 ```

+In this file We've defined an AWS eC2 [resource](https://developer.hashicorp.com/terraform/language/resources) and attached an AWS AMI [data source](https://developer.hashicorp.com/terraform/language/data-sources) to install onto it.
+We've also defined an [output](https://developer.hashicorp.com/terraform/language/values/outputs) which returns the EC2 instance's public ip address.
+We'll need this later.

-Now when you open the terminal and run `terraform plan` the logs will show that we're adding one new resource.
+Now when you open the terminal and run `terraform plan` to review the proposed changes prio to applying them.

-Now try running `terraform apply` to... err... apply the plan.

 It fails!
 But why?